-The Cheater Detection Module: Avoiding Green Scepticism from Consumers
+The Cheater Detection Module: Avoiding Green Skepticism from Consumers

 Greenwashing, green skepticism and the risk of exaggerating environmental friendliness